Reading. Writing. Listening. Speaking.

 And that is precisely what this article is about!

-Now, let’s take a look at 6 simple ways to teach writing lessons that your students will love.
+Now, let’s look at six simple writing lessons that your students will love.

 1. Choose Topics That Inspire